Medical expert of the article

 Intervertebral disc:

-- when ventral flexion, the disc undergoes the greatest deformations in its posterior part, which extends considerably into the lumen of the spinal canal;
+- with ventral flexion, the disc undergoes the greatest deformations in its posterior part, which protrudes significantly into the lumen of the spinal canal;

-- with the opposite movement, the disk deforms in the anterior part, protruding below the anterior longitudinal ligament;
+- with the opposite movement, the disc is deformed in the anterior part, protruding below the anterior longitudinal ligament;

-- dorsal flexion reduces the diameter of the intervertebral openings, increasing pressure on the spinal roots.
-Therefore, with discoid deposition, ventral flexion increases pains, and dorsal flexion reduces them (with radicular syndromes, these movements have the opposite effect).
+- Dorsal flexion reduces the diameter of the intervertebral openings, increasing the pressure on the spinal roots.
+Therefore, in case of disc prolapses, ventral flexion increases pain, and dorsal flexion reduces it (in case of radicular syndromes, these movements have the opposite effect).